Creating a custom elastic image

 <key_pair_name> is the name of the registered key pair generated in '1.
 Requirements'.
 The public certificate of this key will be injected into your instance.

 For example, if you wanted to start an instance of image

 This command would produce the following command-line output:

 i-25b86743 is the name of the new instance in the above example.
 You should note down the name of your new instance, as you will need that to access your instance in the next step.

 3.3 Starting an instance from Bamboo

-You can also start a fresh, uncustomised image from Bamboo and begin customisation.
+You can also start a fresh, uncustomized image from Bamboo and begin customization.
 The drawback of this approach is that you have only 40 minutes before Bamboo shuts down your instance.
-The advantage is that you can customise the agent in a single step (as opposed to having to customise/create image/start from Bamboo/save image again).
+The advantage is that you can customize the agent in a single step (as opposed to having to customize/create image/start from Bamboo/save image again).